 Try at no cost and take DEI training courses with EdApp as early as today!

-While you can instill DEI concepts and ideas with your current workforce, your best DEI initiatives should start with the hiring process.
-With online job postings, you can leverage diverse job boards to try and get capable workers from diverse backgrounds and communities.
+While you can instill DEI concepts and ideas with your current diverse workforce, your best DEI initiatives should start with the hiring process.
+Promote equality through your online job postings.
+Give equal employment opportunities and use diverse job boards to try and get capable workers from diverse backgrounds and communities.
 There are job boards for women, LGBTQ+ communities, race and ethnic groups, and more.
 Alternatively, you can ask your employees to refer candidates they’d know that come from different backgrounds.
 With diverse job sites and referrals, you could find ambitious and talented professionals that you wouldn’t find anywhere else.

-Update your company’s core values to give importance to workplace diversity and inclusion.
+Update your company’s core values to give importance to workplace diversity and a culture of inclusion.
 This can show your current employees and potential job candidates that your organization values DEI and works towards that vision.
-Reviewing and implementing core values take time, but once it’s done, you can get your employees up to speed with the new values through compliance training or corporate values training activities.
+Reviewing and implementing core values take time, but once it’s done, you can get your employees up to speed with the new values through compliance training, diversity training, or corporate values training activities.

 You can distribute your training or activities efficiently with EdApp.
 With its built-in authoring tool and slide template library, making beautiful courses on the LMS is simple and easy.
 You can organize your teams into custom user groups and remind them to take their courses with push notifications.
 Through survey slides, your workers can also share their thoughts and opinions about the new core values, including them in the discourse and feedback process of core value implementation.